Samsontanimawo/NovaCDN-Distributed-Content-Delivery-System/README.md

-# NovaCDN - Content Delivery Network (CDN) with Docker, Kubernetes, Nginx, Node.js, and Redis
+# NovaCDN - Content Delivery Network (CDN) with Docker, Kubernetes, Nginx, Node.js, AWS, and Redis

 NovaCDN is a demonstration project designed to showcase a Content Delivery Network (CDN) built with modern technologies such as Docker, Nginx, Node.js, and Redis.
 It simulates edge nodes for caching and load balancing, and demonstrates how to deploy a scalable system to deliver content efficiently across multiple nodes.